The Impact of Blue Light at Night and the Benefits of Warm Lighting

 Impact on Wildlife

 Many species, including nocturnal animals and migratory birds, rely on natural cycles of darkness and light for navigation and survival.
 The introduction of artificial blue light disrupts these cycles.
 For example, migratory birds and sea turtles are often drawn toward brightly lit areas, leading to fatal disorientation.
-Warm-toned lighting, with a color temperature below 3000K, causes less disruption to wildlife and reduces negative ecological impacts.
+Warm-toned lighting, with a colour temperature below 3000K, causes less disruption to wildlife and reduces negative ecological impacts.

 The Dark Sky Movement

 The International Dark-Sky Association (IDA) has been at the forefront of efforts to reduce light pollution.
-The organization advocates for using outdoor lighting that is dim, shielded, and warmer in color temperature (less than 3000K).
+The organization advocates for using outdoor lighting that is dim, shielded, and warmer in colour temperature (less than 3000K).
 Dark sky reserves, which are areas with minimal light pollution, have been established around the world to protect astronomical observations and promote ecological sustainability.

 The Benefits of Warm Lighting